QuantumFuturist/datastack-kafka/README.md

 4. **Schema Registry**: Manages Avro schemas for Kafka messages, ensuring compatibility.
 5. **KSQLDB Server and CLI**: Stream processing engine to process Kafka data in real-time.
 6. **Kafka REST Proxy**: Provides a RESTful interface to the Kafka cluster.
-7. **Kafka UI**: Web interface for managing and visualizing Kafka clusters.
+7. **Kafka UI**: This project uses [Kafka-UI by provectus](https://github.com/provectus/kafka-ui) for Kafka management and monitoring.

 #### Features:
 - **Ease of Deployment**: One-command deployment of a full Kafka stack.